mammadmodi/detective/README.md

 application.
 It first builds a docker image in your local and then runs an instance of that in the background using **docker compose**.

-Don't forget to run `make down` when you finished your work with this app.
+When you finished your work with this app you can stop the application by using `make down` command.

 ### Go Compiler